STIXProject/stix-to-html/README.md

 - **MAEC General Support**
   - Process Tree

-## Entity Rendering
+### Entity Rendering

-Each category of top level "items" is turned into a main table on the page.
+Each category of top-level entities is turned into a main table on the page.
-The item itself is expandable and other nested content pointing to other "items" and objects are also expandable.
+The item itself is expandable and other nested content pointing to other entities and objects are also expandable.

-At the moment, "items" are expandable when they have inline content with an id attribute or when it references content in another part of the document with an idref attribute.
-(Content "item" without an id or idref is displayed inline.)
+At the moment, entities are expandable when they have inline content with an `@id` attribute or when it references content in another part of the document with an `@idref` attribute.
+Entities without an `@id` or `@idref` are displayed inline.

-Indicator and Observable compositions are supported.

 **NOTE:** HTML that is embedded in `StructuredTextType` fields (such as `Description`) will be rendered as **text** and not rendered as HTML.

-## Data Marking Support
+### Data Marking Support

 In STIX, [data markings](http://stixproject.github.io/documentation/concepts/data-markings/) are used to mark specific pieces of the STIX document with some sort of information.
 The scope of these markings is determined by a `Controlled_Structure` field, typically found in